JakeMagro28/game-assets-api/README.md

 ## 🚀 Features

-- Upload and retrieve sprites, audio, and player scores
+- Upload, retrieve, and delete sprites, audio, and player scores
 - Credentials securely stored using `.env`
 - Fully documented with Swagger UI
 - Ready for deployment